Shreya-Rose-Jimson/Analog-Low-Power-CMOS-Full-Adder-Design-in-45nm-Technology/README.md

 # Analog-Low-Power-CMOS-Full-Adder-Design-in-45nm-Technology
 Designed and optimized a Low-Power Hybrid 10T CMOS Full Adder in 45nm technology using Cadence Virtuoso, focusing on  analog transistor-level VLSI design and low-power circuit implementation.

-# Design and Analysis of Hybrid 10T Adder for Low-Power Applications

 ## Overview

 This project presents the design and analysis of a **Hybrid 10-Transistor (10T) Full Adder** optimized for low-power VLSI applications.
 The work is based on the Hybrid 10T adder architecture proposed by Srinivas et al. and further enhanced using transistor-level low-power techniques such as supply voltage scaling, high-threshold voltage (HVT) transistors, and glitch reduction methods.